-Much of the land that now comprises the Lubrecht Forest was acquired by the Northern Pacific Railroad in 1864 as part of a large government land grant.
+In 1864, the Northern Pacific Railroad took over much of Lubrecht as part of a large government land grant.
 In the 1890s, the Anaconda Copper Company purchased some of the Northern Pacific holdings as a timber source for their Butte mines.
 In 1927, T.C.
 Spaulding, Dean of the School of Forestry at the University of Montana, began negotiations to obtain land in the Blackfoot as a site for an experimental forest.
 He worked with then president of the university, Charles H. Clapp, although Clapp noted that the university was not in a position to buy the land and therefore it must be a gift.

 In 1937, the Montana Legislature approved the Montana Forest and Conservation Experiment Station, which allowed the School of Forestry to "accept land or other donations as may be made to the state for the purposes of this act."
 When Dean Spaulding completed his negotiations with the Anaconda Company for the gift of Lubrecht, the school was able to accept it through the MFCES.